Essential difference between 2D and 3D from the perspective of real-space renormalization group: Conclusion and remarks

-We thank Slava Rychkov for clarifying the conformal-field-theory prediction of 3D Ising critical exponents.
+\bmhead{Acknowledgements} We thank Slava Rychkov for clarifying the conformal-field-theory prediction of 3D Ising critical exponents.
 We thank Raghav G. Jha and Zhiyuan Xie for explaining tensor-network RG analysis on 3D Ising and Potts model.
 We thank Satoshi Morita for helping with the parallel computing implementation of 3D tensor-network RG.
 We thank Shumpei Iino, Wei-Lin Tu, Katsuya Akamatsu, Kenji Homma, Antoine Tilloy, Takeo Kato, Hirokazu Tsunetsugu, Yuan Yao, Weiguang Cao and Shihwen Hor for fruitful discussions.
 X.L.\ is grateful to the support of the Global Science Graduate Course (GSGC) program of the University of Tokyo.
-This work is financially supported by MEXT Grant-in-Aid for Scientific Research (B) (23H01092).
+The peer reviewing process of this work was done after X.L.\ moved to IHES.
+This work is financially supported by JSPS KAKENHI Grant Number 23K25789.
 The computation in this work has been done using the facilities of the Supercomputer Center, the Institute for Solid State Physics, the University of Tokyo.